Rugby football: World Cups

-The Rugby League World Cup was the first World Cup of either of the Rugby codes and was first held in France in 1954, and as of 2013 occurs on a 4-year cycle.
-It is an international tournament that is organized by the Rugby League International Federation.
-The event is played in the league format and features the top 16 teams from around the world.
+The Rugby League World Cup was the first World Cup of either of the Rugby codes and was first held in France in 1954, and as of 2013 occurs on a four-year cycle.
+It is an international tournament that is organized by the International Rugby League.
+The event is played in the league format and features the top 16 teams from around the world with three different winners recorded so far.
 Australia won the 2017 Rugby League World Cup, played in Australia, New Zealand and Papua New Guinea.
 The Kangaroos backed this up by winning the 2021 tournament also.
+The women's version of the Rugby League World Cup which is known as the Women's Rugby League World Cup, first held in 2000 and New Zealand won the inaugural tournament.
+There is the third Rugby League World Cup competition, which is known as the Wheelchair Rugby League World Cup.
+First held in 2008, it is played with wheelchair-bound teams and England won the inaugural tournament.

 The Rugby World Cup, which was first held in New Zealand and Australia in 1987, occurs every four years.
 It is an international tournament organized by World Rugby.
-The event is played in the union format and features the top 20 teams from around the world.
-South Africa won the 2019 Rugby World Cup, which was played in Japan.
-Since 2013, the two World Cups alternate every two years during the four-year period.
+The event is played in the union format and features the top 20 teams from around the world with four different winners recorded so far.
+South Africa won the 2023 Rugby World Cup, which was played in France.
+The women's version of the Rugby World Cup which is known as the Women's Rugby World Cup, first held in 1991 and the United States won the inaugural tournament.

+Since 2013, these two World Cups alternate every two years during the four-year period, with the exceptions of 2021 and 2026 for the RLWC.